 4. Plan for Future Growth – By planting the Right Tree in the Right Place, you’re doing your part to prevent power outages and flickers in your neighborhood.
 Tall trees growing under or near power lines will ultimately require pruning or removal by FPL to maintain safe clearance from the lines.
 FPL’s specially trained line-clearing professionals will remove threatening branches using directional pruning to protect the health of your trees while helping them to grow away from power lines.
 Planting the Right Tree in the Right Place can prevent the need for this pruning.
 Remember, you should never attempt to trim any vegetation growing on or near power lines.

 5. Work Safely and Hire Safely – Whether you're planting a tree, preparing your property for storm season or picking fruit, remember to stay safe and stay far away from power lines at all times.
 Always look up and note the location of power lines before you begin.
 Careful avoidance of power lines is extremely important during yard work, especially when using tools, ladders, poles or pruning saws.
 Be sure that ladders or scaffolds are far enough away so that you – and the ends of the tools you’re using – don’t come within 10 feet of power lines.
 (Please note that you must allow even greater distance for safety near higher voltage power lines.)

 Never attempt to trim any vegetation growing near power lines.
 Only specially trained line-clearing professionals should work around power lines.
 When hiring landscapers or yard workers to trim your trees, remember to ask if they are licensed, insured and qualified to trim vegetation around power lines.

-Download our Caring for trees and your service brochure for more smart landscaping tips and information about FPL's vegetation management program.
+Download our "How keeping trees away from power lines improves your electric service" brochure for more smart landscaping tips and information about FPL's vegetation management program.